RECTOR-LABS/recMEV-installer/README.md

 ## Overview

 recMEV installer package provides an automated way to install the recMEV binary on your system.
+Currently available for:

+- macOS
+- Linux (Coming Soon!)

-It is designed for Linux systems and installs to your user's local binary directory (`~/.local/bin`).
+The installer places the binary in your user's local binary directory (`~/.local/bin`).

 ## Components

-- `recmev`: Linux binary
+- `recmev`: macOS binary (Linux version coming soon)
-- `install.sh`: Installation script
+- `install.sh`: Installation script with platform detection

 ## Installation